Rangpur City Corporation

+About

 Rangpur City Corporation was established on 28 June 2012.
-The RpCC government is elected by popular vote every five years, with the Mayor serving as the head of the corporation.
-The Mayor is supported by a council of 55 elected councillors who represent different wards of the city.
-The first elected mayor of the Rangpur City Corporation during 2012–2017 is Sharfuddin Ahmed Jhantu.
+The RPCC government is elected by popular vote every five years, with the Mayor serving as the head of the corporation.
+The Mayor is supported by a council of 44 elected councillors who represent different wards of the city.

 Functions and Services

 The Rangpur City Corporation (RPCC) is responsible for administering the city and ensuring the provision of essential infrastructure and public services.
 Its functions include urban planning, transport management, healthcare, education, waste management, water supply, and security.
 Through these services, RPCC aims to improve the quality of life for residents and promote sustainable urban development.